AstroAir/QtForge/docs/getting-started/overview.md

-# Getting Started with QtPlugin
+# Getting Started with QtForge

-Welcome to QtPlugin!
-This guide will help you understand what QtPlugin is, why you should use it, and how to get started quickly.
+Welcome to QtForge!
+This guide will help you understand what QtForge is, why you should use it, and how to get started quickly.

-## What is QtPlugin?
+## What is QtForge?

-QtPlugin is a **modern, enterprise-grade C++ plugin system** designed specifically for Qt applications.
+QtForge is a **modern, enterprise-grade C++ plugin system** designed specifically for Qt applications.
 It provides a robust, type-safe, and performant way to add extensibility to your applications through dynamic plugin loading.

 ### Key Characteristics